nathanjhood/UBento/README.md

     }

     Following the above, you can ```export PUBKEYPATH="$HOME\.ssh\id_ed25519.pub"``` and then ```gh auth login``` from your user account.
 Your Git SSH key is now available at $PUBKEYPATH... :)

+Here are some more common tools for development;

     get_node()
     {